As any smug, Coachella ticket-wielding traveller will tell you, we’ve long known about the United States’ cultishly popular summer festivals.

-Earlier this month, Canada hosted its first Snowbombing festival — a four-day snow and music extravaganza that originated in Austria in 2000, before migrating across the North Atlantic to Sun Peaks Resort.
+Recently, Canada hosted its first Snowbombing festival (2019 dates coming soon!)— a four-day snow and music extravaganza that originated in Austria in 2000, before migrating across the North Atlantic to Sun Peaks Resort.
 A ski-flipping success by all accounts, Snowbombing is far from Canada’s only music event that will see travellers (and artists) come from far and wide this year.
 In fact, as the snow melts and sunshine returns, Canada is set to host a bevy of impressive festivals that are worth the flight over alone.
 From toe-tapping country to beat-dropping electronica, Canada promises a summery celebration to remember, whatever your musical predilections.

 As one of the biggest names on the North American festival circuit, Osheaga is what put Canada on the map for international music festivals.
 Set on Montreal’s Saint Helen’s Island, it’s a hotbed of bona fide indie music bigwigs, drawing over 130,000 music lovers from across the globe last year.
 Alongside world-class music acts (with the likes of The Weekend, Muse, Lorde and Vance Joy set to play at this year’s event), festivalgoers can also expect boundary-pushing art installations.